SamuelReeder/discord-scheduler/README.md

 # discord-scheduler
-A discord bot that tracks event times and provides reminders. (soon)
+A discord bot that tracks event times and provides reminders.
+Basic functionality implemented, looking to add more features.